JP-Go/simple-latex/readme.md

 ## Commands-and-keymaps

-By default, these keymaps are prefixed by the "<space>" key, to avoid making the user lift his hand of the keyboard.
+By default, the keymaps are prefixed by the "<space>" key, to avoid making the user lift his hand of the keyboard.
 They are set this way to be intuitive and fairly verbose.
 The default keymaps are: